edgio-docs/edgio-docs/guides/applications/v7/performance/prefetching/automatic_prefetching_setup.md

     {{ PRODUCT }} will now create an edge function and add two rules to invoke and configure Predictive Prefetching.

 2. Review the newly created rules to ensure that:
     -   Predictive prefetching will be enabled on the desired pages.
-Check the match condition for the rule that runs the Preditive Prefetching edge funtion.
+Check the match condition for the rule that runs the Preditive Prefetching edge function.
     -   The desired links will be prefetched.
 Check the match condition for the rule that defines the Set Max Age and Set Service Worker Max Age features.

     ![Rules - Prefetching rules](/images/v7/performance/prefetch-rules.png)